Tuesday, June 30, 2026

 Solstice

 I swam in the morning while there was still some shade and rescued a handful of brown scarab Phyllophaga May beetles and one ladybug.
 I think the ladybug was dead though.
 A tiger swallowtail tried to wrestle nourishment out of a fancy daylily.
+The beautyberry started to blom.
 We went to a sunset vigil and a mockingbird circled overhead.
 The first quarter moon had a faint halo.

 Saturday, June 20, 2026